 - Each candidate completing the merit procedures will be considered for one of two categories: Merit or Merit Deficient.
 Merit Deficient is to be used for candidates clearly doing substandard work.
 A simple majority vote is required to place a candidate in the Merit Deficient category.
 All other candidates will be designated as falling in the Merit category.
-The criteria for each category are outlined below. - 2.
-For ranked faculty, the following categories should be considered: Teaching, Research, and Service.
-For 100% IAS faculty, Teaching and Service should be considered depending on the terms of their contract on file with Human Resources. - 3.
-Category Criteria - a.
+The criteria for each category are outlined below. - Service.
+For 100% IAS faculty, Teaching and Service should be considered depending on the terms of their contract on file with Human Resources.

+2. Category Criteria

+- a.
 Merit: Any ranked faculty and IAS member who meets the expectations of their contract/job description for the previous academic year is automatically considered meritorious, i.e. no categories can be evaluated as Merit Deficient in order to fall in this category.
 Please see section III.B. for specific IAS criteria and sections III.A. and V.B.1. for ranked faculty. - b.
 Merit Deficient: Any ranked faculty and IAS member who does not meet the expectations of their contract/job description for the previous academic year in at least one category is considered Merit Deficient.
 It is the candidate's responsibility to provide evidence of meeting expectations.
 Please see section III.B. for specific IAS criteria and sections III.A. and V.B.1. for ranked faculty.